Can The Sun Help Prevent A Respiratory Virus Infection?

 Key Question: Can Sunlight Be a Shield?

-Here is a fundamental question: Can sunlight truly be a shield against respiratory viruses?
+Here is a fundamental question: Can sunlight truly be a shield?

 Well, sunlight alone may not serve as a foolproof defense, but the cumulative impact of sunlight exposure combined with other preventive measures could be significant.